Indiana Governor's Residence: Previous governors' residences

 Without an acceptable home for the governor, the state purchased the house of Dr. John H. Sanders to serve as a residence for the Governor in 1837.
 The location, on the corner of Market and Illinois Streets in Indianapolis, proved to be damp and unhealthy because of the wetland conditions of the area during that time.
 Governor James Whitcomb blamed the conditions for his wife's death.
 The home was abandoned in 1861 during the term of Oliver Morton, who briefly lived in the house but refused to stay.
 The house was sold during his term and eventually destroyed.

 The governors remained without an official residence until 1919 when the state purchased a home located at 101 East 27th St., Indianapolis, for $65,000 and furnished it for an additional $20,000.
 It was built by Henry Kahn in 1908 and had the design of an English country house.
 The home had a Gothic interior with high, beamed ceilings and luxurious Wilton carpeting.
 After a brief renovation, the home was inhabited by the governor starting in 1919 and remained so until 1945.
 The building was sold by the state to the Marott Hotel, which intended to turn it into a clubhouse, but eventually demolished it in 1962 to clear land for a parking lot.

 The fifth home for the governor was purchased in 1945 and located at 4343 N. Meridian St. The home was built in 1924 by Harry Lane, an auditor for the Indianapolis Stockyards.
 Three stories high with slated roofs and 12 rooms, it was famed for its golden bathroom fixtures and its high gilt-tipped iron fence.
+The home was sold two years later to J.H.
+Trimble, who lived there until his death in 1937.
 It was purchased from his widow for $72,000.
 It served as residence for the governor from 1945 until the present mansion was purchased in 1973.
 The home was sold at an auction in 1973 to Robert L. Dawson, who in turn sold it to Dr. John C. Klein in 1978.
 Known as the William N. Thompson House, it was added to the National Register of Historic Places in 1982.

 After the building was auctioned, there was a brief period while the current residence was in renovation.
 During that period, governors Edgar Whitcomb and Otis Bowen took up residence in Riley Towers located at 650 N. Alabama St. The state leased the penthouse for their residence at a cost of $1,150 per month.